jeffensen/plandepth_aud/README.md

-# Planning depth in alcohol use disorder
+# Planning depth in Alcohol Use Disorder
 Investigating differences in planning depth between healthy controls and participants with alcohol use disorder using the [Space Adventure Task](https://github.com/dimarkov/sat) and a value iteration model described in https://github.com/dimarkov/pybefit/tree/master/examples/plandepth.